srikanth-mokkapati/modern-pluto/src/pages/index.md

       value: CafeteriaTalk - Personal Blog
     - name: 'twitter:description'
       value: >-
         This is a Personal Blog of Srikanth Mokkapati.
-Find More on Technolgy, Software and Personal Finance
+Find More on Technology, Software and Personal Finance
     - name: 'twitter:image'
       value: /images/DSCN2884.JPG